72-Year Old Rider Riding Grand Loop by John Stone who rode Vietnam in 16 days covering the Grand Loop at the age of 72!

 We went out for a meal on the waterside, Allan having his favourite Langoustines.
 It was while wondering around in a wood carver’s shop I fell for a carving.
-Spent all night thinking can I afford it, how do I get it home etc. Well Ken did a bit of barter and now I had a heavy lump of wood to get back to UK.
+Spent all night thinking can I afford it, how do I get it home etc. Well, Ken did a bit of barter and now I had a heavy lump of wood to get back to the UK.

 The next two days with one night on a Junk in Ha Long Bay is memorable.
 Very touristy but you must do it.
 The bay is a unique place that should be classed as a natural wonder of the World.

 James Bond can not be wrong, can he?

 Day sixteen of our trip on landing from our Junk and Allan and Ken took themselves off to ride back to ‘Hanoi’ and I made my way with new found friends from the Junk to the coach and back to base.

 The three of us Ken Allan and I had one final meal together on the streets of Hanoi and made our farewells.